-How To Identify Credit Cards and Debit Cards By Number
+How To Identify Credit Cards and Debit Cards by Number

 In 2021, the Federal Reserve reported that about 84% of adults in the U.S. owned a credit card, and the total number of users is showing an upward trend.
 According to the Nilson Report, the number of payment cards used worldwide is expected to reach 28 billion by 2027.